gelmio/oblivious-svelte/oblivious/Oblivious.md

 In any case, good riddance to those guys.
 I’m sure that it can’t be good news, right?
 Also, I'm not a huge fan of having *"WHITE MAN!!"* yelled at me.
 Shits me.
-Kids are exempt, I guess; *they’re* yelling it - shrieking it, even - in pure, unbridled excitement - like kids might yell *"SANTA!!"*.
+Kids are exempt, I guess; *they’re* yelling it in pure, unbridled excitement; kind of in the same way that kids might yell *"SANTA!!"*.
 As I ponder it I nearly hit a spike strip laid out over the road...
 *Stickman!*
 It's a very agricultural looking spike strip - planks of wood connected together with rope.
 The spikes are rusty nails...